mrinalwahal/portfolio/content/en/sponsor.md

 title: Sponsor My Work
 menuTitle: Sponsor My Work
 description: Empower me by sponsoring me.
-subtitle: If you want to empower me to continue the work I'm doing, then feel free to send some sponsorship across.
+subtitle: If you think I'm doing valuable work, then sponsor me to get exclusive benefits and empower me to continue.
 position: 8
 category: info
 ---

+### Benefits

+- Access to private sponsorware repositories.
+- Pair-programming sessions with you.
+- Mentorship or consultation on your project.
+- Shoutout on Twitter.
+- Free access to complete pay-walled content on my [blog](https://wahal.substack.com).

 ### Recommended